 Since 1971, when Oregon passed the nation’s first bottle bill, 10 states have followed suit.
 Many of these bills, like New York’s, are in need of an expansion that raises the deposit and includes new beverage containers.
 A nickel in 1982, when the Bottle Bill was passed, was worth nearly three times what it's worth today.

-Sure We Can is pushing for legislators to pass an expansion of the Bottle Bill that would double the deposit and handling fees (which support redemption centers) to 10 and 7 cents respectively, which has earned the support of some state and local politicians.
+Sure We Can is pushing for legislators to pass an expansion of the Bottle Bill that would increase the deposit and handling fees (which support redemption centers) to 10 and 5 cents respectively, which has earned the support of some state and local politicians.

 Last year, New York Governor Andrew Cuomo and legislators proposed an update to the legislation, which would add non-carbonated beverages including juice, vegetable, and sports drinks, as well as iced tea and coffee beverages.
 Other state legislators sponsored a bill last year that would expand the bill to include wine and liquor bottles, which would cover 1.3 billion containers a year.
 Expanding the bottle bill would bring in millions of dollars of revenue for New York state, which collects 4 cents from every bottle and can that goes unredeemed.
 (The remaining cent goes to beverage distribution companies.)
 Already the state makes $100 million a year from the program.